 It is our view that Yorkshire merits a standalone Regional Parliament, similar to that afforded to Scotland, Wales, Northern Ireland and the city of London.

 Yorkshire is a region which has its own distinct identity & culture.
-Generations of neglect from Whitehall has left the North, and especially Yorkshire struggling by – we believe that by bringing decision making closer to the people, and to have the right joint up thinking for the relevant issues, such as transport is going to unlock Yorkshire’s potential.
+Generations of neglect from Whitehall have left the North, and especially Yorkshire struggling – we believe that by bringing decision-making closer to the people, and having the right joint up thinking for the relevant issues, such as transport is going to unlock Yorkshire’s potential.

 It continues to lack the powers to make important political, economic, environmental and social decisions for itself.